NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Butcher.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Mercantile Lore skill.
-You gain the [[Feats/Read Lips|Read Lips]] skill feat.
+You gain the [[Read Lips|Read Lips]] skill feat.

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*